johans-work/berserk/README.md

 # The Answers, First

-- [ ] The number row at 2u distance is eliminated.
-Layer 1 is added for numbers.
+- [ ] To eliminate the number row at 2u distance, Layer 1 is added for numbers.
-- [ ] A numpad layout on the left allows for all numbers to be used while the right hand is occupied by the mouse.
+- [ ] A numpad layout allows for all numbers to be accessible by the left hand.
+- [ ] Navigation arrows are used when not using the mouse, so are added to the right hand side of Layer 1
-- [ ] On the right of layer 1, we add the navigation arrows at H J K L after classic VIM motions.
+- [ ] We add the navigation arrows at H J K L after classic VIM motions.
 - [ ] Layer 2 is added for symbols.
-The symbols paired with the numbers can remain paired with the numpad layout, except for 9 and 0 which are parentheses.
+- [ ] The symbols paired with the numbers remain paired with the numpad layout.
 - [ ] On the left of layer 2, we add the remaining symbols, with

 - [x] Arrows, a navigation layer is added.